MohamedGallab/Live-Long-and-Prosper/README.md

    we create a priority queue that sorts differently according to the specified strategy.

    1. "BF": Breadth first, sorts elements based on the depth ascendingly.
-   2. "DF": Depth first, sorts based on depth descendingly.
+   2. "DF": Depth-first, sorts based on depth descendingly.
-   3. "ID": Iterative Depth, same as DF but stops at a certian depth that gets incremented every loop.
+   3. "ID": Iterative Depth, same as DF but stops at a certain depth that gets incremented every loop.
+If there is no solution the loop will run indefinitely until the program times out (120s), this was specified by the professor.
+An alternate solution that we did can be found commented out at the end of the code snippet, this solution tracks the max depth reached in each iteration until the max depth stops increasing and thus the loop terminates(we have reached the maximum possible depth).

       https://github.com/MohamedGallab/Live-Long-and-Prosper/blob/707d84a825738ff85b06309a5b74ba5bd475d347/src/code/Search.java#L15-L39